-A GCSE in Art & Design.
-The course could lead to further study at A level, From here you could go on to an Art Foundation course and /or an art based degree.
-This could lead to work in a wide variety of careers including: Architecture, Photographic Journalism, Fashion Design and Graphic Design.
-Opportunities in web and games design, film and television, gallery curation to name a few!
+A GCSE in Art & Design from this course could lead to further study at A Level.
+From there you could go on to an Art Foundation course and/or an art-based degree.
+This could lead to work in a wide variety of careers including architecture, photographic journalism, fashion, animation, advertising design and graphic design.
+Opportunities could also exist in web and games design, film and television, gallery curation and interior design, to name a few!